NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Oracular Hag Eye.md

 Any damage dealt to the eye destroys it.
 If this happens while a hag is looking through it, the hag is [[Conditions/Blinded|Blinded]] for 1 hour.

 Oracular hag eyes are made with the eye of a cyclops.
-A hag who casts [[Spells/Augury|Augury]] with an oracular hag eye in her possession reduces the DC of the secret flat check to 2.
+A hag who casts [[Augury|Augury]] with an oracular hag eye in her possession reduces the DC of the secret flat check to 2.

 * * *